Raphaeldott/holbertonschool-shell/init_files_variables_and_expansions/README.md

 about variables and expensions

+ex0 alias:
-ex 0 create temprorary alias
+ create temprorary alias
 alias ls="rm *"

+ex1 hello you:
-ex 1 user is the current user
+user is the current user
 echo "hello ${USER:-$(whoami)}"

-la solution la plus simple est :   echo $USER
+ex2 path:

-ex 2 add to a path
+add to a path
 export PATH="$PATH:/action"
 export:

 The export command is used to set environment variables in the current shell session and make them available to any subprocesses (e.g., scripts, programs) started from that shell.
 When you export a variable, it allows child processes to inherit it.